-Interview with Christiane Laibach, KfW Executive Board member, on the occasion of the UN Climate Change Conference in Glasgow (COP26) on climate change and biodiversity, and their importance for KfW Development Bank.
+Interview with Christiane Laibach, KfW Executive Board member, on the occasion of the UN Climate Change Conference in Sharm el-Sheikh (COP27) on climate change and biodiversity, and their importance for KfW Development Bank.

 You once said that you felt strongly about the issues of climate and sustainability.
 Why is that?

-Christiane Laibach: Climate and sustainability are major global issues that will have a decisive impact on our lives today and in the coming years and decades.
+CHRISTIANE LAIBACH: Climate and sustainability are major global issues that will have a decisive impact on our lives today and in the coming years and decades.
 This applies to us as individuals, to societies, but also to KfW, which sees itself as a climate and sustainability bank as it actively supports and promotes this change.
+And it continues to apply during Russia’s war of aggression in Ukraine and the food and energy crisis it has caused.

 The resolutions on how to shape this change have been around for a while, with the keyword being the Paris Climate Agreement, but in many countries, there is a lack of implementation.
 Is there more movement now?

-What do you hope from the upcoming Climate Change Conference in Glasgow?
+What do you hope from the Climate Change Conference in Sharm el-Sheikh?

 We need specific and robust goals for the member states that are also ambitious.
 The ones we already have are a good start, but they are not enough.
-I hope that many countries will continue down this path during the conference.
-Secondly, the aim of the climate conference is to lead towards tangible progress during implementation.
+The national commitments to climate protection have become more ambitious recently.
+This is reflected by the latest data from the IPCC.
+Obviously, it is a welcome development, but it is still not enough to meet the 1.5-2°C goal.
+I really hope that, despite all other challenges we’re facing, the climate summit will lead to noticeable progress on real climate action.
 So I expect the COP to send a credible political signal as to the irreversibility of the path we laid in Paris.
 Then we can further advance its implementation in the decade to come.

 Many young people in particular do not believe that progress is happening quickly enough.
 How would you respond to them?

-First of all, I would tell them that I welcome their social engagement because they have brought a new dynamic to it.
+First of all, I would tell them that I welcome their non-violent actions of the past years because they have brought a new dynamic to it.
 The reason why things are not going any faster is, in my opinion, the following: we are facing a transformation that is very demanding, challenging and complex.
 It requires a successful interplay of policy, general conditions, regulations, the right incentives and sufficient funds.
 We also still need to make technical progress, for example in air and sea transport.
-We are on the right track, but there is still a lot of work ahead of us.
+The stop of Russian gas deliveries forces us to make compromises.
+This is obviously not the scenario I would have preferred.
+However, we need these compromises now because we also need energy security for social and economic stability.
+In this context, it is key that we do not lose sight of the transformation goals.

-In November 2021, the Parties to the Framework Convention on Climate Change will meet in Glasgow for the UN Climate Conference, COP (Conference of the Parties) 26.
-COP26 is intended to advance the implementation of the Paris Climate Agreement.
-Because the global community is not on track to achieve its self-imposed goal of limiting global warming to 1.5 degrees.COP26 Glasgow
+In November 2022, the Parties to the Framework Convention on Climate Change will meet in Sharm el-Sheikh for the UN Climate Conference, COP (Conference of the Parties) 27.
+COP27 is intended to advance the implementation of the Paris Climate Agreement.
+Because the global community is not on track to achieve its self-imposed goal of limiting global warming to 1.5 degrees.COP27 Sharm el-Sheikh

 How seriously do developing countries and emerging economies take climate action?

 The awareness is there.
 And, for example, we are seeing a clear shift towards renewable energies almost everywhere in the world.
 The lower costs of wind or solar energy, for example, facilitate the spread of sustainable technologies.
 This means that the direction is clear, they have started on the path.
-But fundamentally, poorer regions of the world have to deal with many challenges, currently with the consequences of COVID-19 in particular.
+But fundamentally, poorer regions of the world have to deal with many challenges, currently with the consequences of the food crisis, the lasting impact of COVID 19, and a general slow-down of the global economy.
 This means that climate action requires an even greater effort on their part.
 It is all the more important that they receive international support in this...

 ...and that climate action is cushioned by social programmes?

 With every transformation, there are also losers.
 If we want to successfully shape this change, we have to take them with us.
-This is even more essential in developing countries because the economic situation is precarious for even more people.
+This is even more essential in developing countries because the economic situation is precarious for even more people, especially since the start of the pandemic.
 Social protection and employment programmes, for example, help here.
-These are of particular value, if they are tied to investments in sustainability in the sense of a “green reconstruction”.
+These are of particular value, if they are tied to investments in sustainability.
+For example, we are cooperating with South Africa in a programme called “Just Energy Transition Partnership”.
+We are pursuing all three goals at the same time: fewer fossil fuels, energy security and social support programmes.
+This ambitious partnership is a joint action with the EU, the USA, the UK and France.
+And the German Federal Government is negotiating other climate partnerships.

 What is KfW Group doing to advance climate action?

-We have imposed a transform programme on ourselves, in which we are gearing all our financing towards supporting the transformation of our partners and making KfW climate neutral by 2050.
-The development bank has been financing climate action and adaptation in a targeted manner since around 2008 – with sharply increasing funds, which now amount to five to six billion euros annually.
+We have imposed the "TranSForm" programme on ourselves, in which we are gearing all our financing towards supporting the transformation of our partners and making KfW climate-neutral by 2050.
+KfW Development Bank has been financing climate action and adaptation in a targeted manner since around 2008 – with sharply increasing funds, amounting on average to five billion euros annually.
 This corresponds to a good half of our commitments.
 For the other half, we make sure that they do not harm the climate.
 We are also one of the largest issuers of green bonds and are constantly working on new innovative approaches to promote green capital markets, including in developing countries.
 With LAGreen, we are able to implement a first lighthouse project in Latin America.

 Do you think it is feasible to get to net zero emissions by 2050?